DotNetAnalyzers/IDisposableAnalyzers/documentation/IDISP019.md

 ## Motivation

-Call SuppressFinalize(this) as the type has a virtual dispoe method.
+Call SuppressFinalize(this) as the type has a virtual dispose method.
 In case subclasses add finalizers.